By Shreena Thakore:

 Until we recognize the significance of seemingly “harmless” incidents and understand how they feed into the same imbalanced power structures that lead to rape, we will not be able to tackle India’s gender-based problem at its roots.

 NCFW presents: Break The Silence is a campaign based on visuals created from anonymously submitted real-life stories of gender-based discrimination.
-No Country For Women (NCFW) asks you to share your experiences and make it known that it is not okay to continue sanctioning gender-based oppression.
+No Country For Women (NCFW) asked you to share your experiences and make it known that it is not okay to continue sanctioning gender-based oppression.
 These visuals are meant to elicit conversation about what may otherwise get ignored or trivialized.

 Email your submission to email@example.com with SUBMISSION as the subject.